dependabot/cli/docs/debugging.md

 > **Note** You don't have to restart your CLI session, the changes are automatically synced to the container!

-In the interactive debugging session, run `bin/run fetch_files` and `bin/run update_files`.
+In the interactive debugging session, run `bin/run update_files`.
 During the update_files command, the Ruby debugger will open.
 It should look something like this:

 ```ruby
 [11, 20] in ~/go_modules/lib/dependabot/go_modules/update_checker.rb